Loading page...

 State and local government projects often mandate specific coverage limits (typically 20-50% higher than private sector), required endorsements naming governmental entities as additional insureds, and sovereign immunity considerations.
 Many public works projects require bonds in addition to insurance certificates, creating additional compliance layers.

-Public projects typically prohibit coverage exclusions common in private work, require specific endorsement forms, and mandate coverage verification through government-approved processes.
-Certificate rejection rates for public works average 60-70% due to complex requirement specifications.
+Public projects typically prohibit coverage exclusions common in private work, require specific endorsement forms, and mandate coverage verification through government-approved processes — which is part of why certificate rejection rates tend to run meaningfully higher on public works than on comparable private-sector projects.

 Subcontractors face dual COI compliance requirements: meeting general contractor specifications and project owner requirements simultaneously.
 GCs typically require subcontractors to name them as additional insureds with primary and non-contributory language, while project owners may require separate additional insured status.